-If you have been regularly brushing your child’s teeth, morning and evening, you are already well on your way to teaching your child to brush.
-Explaining to your child what you are doing, and even letting him or her watch you brush your own teeth, are also helpful.
+If you have been regularly brushing your child’s baby teeth, morning and evening, you are already well on your way to teaching your child to brush.
+Explaining to your child what you are doing, and even letting him or her watch you brush your teeth, are also helpful.

 Children mature at different speeds, so the optimal age for a child to start brushing his or her own teeth will vary.
 Many children can brush their teeth by the age of six, although you will want to supervise brushing to ensure that your child is doing a thorough job.